 Lawn care

 If you have a hollow or raised bump in the lawn, then now is the time to fix it.
-It is relatively easily to do too!
-Use a spade or half-moon to cut an H in the affected area and then lift the turf and peel back the two flaps that have been cut.
+It is relatively easy to do too!
+Use a spade or lawn edger to cut an H in the affected area and then lift the turf and peel back the two flaps that have been cut.
 If you have a raised bump, then remove excess earth or if it is a hollow, then add soil.
 Level the soil and put the turf back in place.

-If it is a mild February then, you may need to start cutting your lawn, but only a light trim will be needed.
+If it is a mild February then you may need to start cutting your lawn, but only a light trim will be needed.
 If you are planning to sow a new lawn in the spring then now is the time to dig over the area.

 Find out more information about caring for your lawn here.